 Streamlined Payment Options

-Your BlueVine Business Debit Mastercard helps you keep purchases made for your business separate from those made for personal use.
+Your Bluevine Business Debit Mastercard helps you keep purchases made for your business separate from those made for personal use.
 You can also use your debit Mastercard to make fee-free withdrawals at partnered MoneyPass® network ATMs located at more than 38,000 branches.
-In many cases, withdrawals at non-network ATMs still process and only incur a small fee (determined by the ATM owner).
+In many cases, withdrawals at non-network ATMs are still processed and only incur a small fee (determined by the ATM owner).

 Revolving Line of Credit

-BlueVine also provides a revolving line of credit to business banking clients who meet specific qualifications.
-You’ll need to have been in business for three years or longer, have a FICO score at or above 650 and show regular revenues above $40,000 a month.
+Bluevine also provides a revolving line of credit to business banking clients who meet specific qualifications.
+You’ll need to have been in business for three years or longer, have a FICO score at or above 625, and show regular revenues above $40,000 a month.
 Approval for a line of credit typically takes less than five minutes.

 Your line of credit can range from $5,000 to $250,000 and you can draw against it at any time by requesting funds through your online dashboard.
 Funds will typically arrive in your account in hours, and you can repay them on a fixed weekly or monthly schedule spanning six to 12 months.

-There are no fees to open or maintain a line of credit with BlueVine.
-Your interest rate can be as low as 4.8%, and you’ll never need to submit prepayment fees or account closure fees.
+There are no fees to open or maintain a line of credit with Bluevine.
+Your interest rate will vary depending on your business and you’ll never need to submit prepayment fees or account closure fees.
 As you pay back each draw, your line of credit automatically replenishes for future use as needed.

 - The owner of a small business